 Modern criminals need modern solutions to stop them.

 Recent developments in regtech help to counter complex foreign ownership by drilling down into the ownership structure, verifying and understanding a lot of complex information quickly, and helping surface the data to firms to easily digest and understand – allowing them to make risk based approvals quickly.

-The problem is, criminals know that firms are time poor and dealing with a lot of information, so they create complex structures to overload the system.
+The problem is, criminals know that firms are time poor and overwhelmed with information, so they create complex structures to further overload the system, providing needed cover for their illicit activities.
 Technology helps solve that problem by crunching through a lot of information quickly, and surfacing any red flags.